eqlz/mit-intro-to-algorithms/README.md

 My [implementation](https://github.com/eqlz/mit-intro-to-algorithms/blob/master/mergeSort.js) follows the pseudocode in the textbook. ```console.log()``` has been put into places that helps visually understand how the algorithm works.

 ## Insertion sort
+The gist if insertion sort:
+While going through each item in the array, starting from the second item, compare current item's value to the previous item's value.

+If previous item has larger value than current item, swap values.
+If not, do nothing.

 ## Binary Search Tree
 ### BST deletion